Bhuvan-tech-creator/Quanta-Primordia/README.md

     -   Plotly for data visualization
     -   geopy for geolocation
     -   OSRM for road routing

+ ## Quantum Computing Details

+This project uses quantum computing principles to optimize traffic routes.
+Here's a breakdown:

+-   **PennyLane:** A cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.
+PennyLane       is used to:
+    -   Simulate quantum circuits for route optimization.
+    -   Implement quantum algorithms to find optimal routes.
+    -   Integrate quantum computations with classical machine learning models.
+-   **Quantum Algorithms:** The project employs quantum algorithms to solve the route optimization problem, potentially achieving better performance than classical algorithms for     certain problem instances.
+-   **Quantum Circuit Design:** Custom quantum circuits are designed to model traffic flow and find optimal routes by minimizing distance, time, and CO2 emissions.

 ## External Items Needed
     - A .parquet file of traffic data from NYC TLC Trip Record Data